mavolin/standards/README.md

 ## Supported Standards

-* 🏦 BICs (Business Identifier Codes/Bank Identifier Codes)
+* 🏦 BICs
-* 💰 IBANs (International Bank Account Numbers) with country-specific BBAN validation
+* 💰 IBANs with country-specific BBAN validation
-* 🏴‍☠️ ISO3166-1 Alpha2 (Country Codes, such as `DE`, `ES`, etc.)
+* 🏴‍☠️ ISO3166-1 Alpha2 (e.g. `DE`, or `ES`)
+* 🚑 German Health Insurance Numbers (Krankenversicherungsnummern)
-* 🧓 German Pension Insurance Numbers (Rentenversicherungsnummern/Sozialversicherungsnummern)
+* 🧓 German Pension Insurance Numbers (Renten-/ Sozialversicherungsnummern)
-* 💲 German Tax Identification Numbers (Steuernummern)
+* 💲 German Tax Identification Numbers (Steuer-IDs)
 * ✉ German Postal Codes (Postleitzahlen)

 ## Each Package Is the Same

 Each standard is implemented in its own package, and each package provides a type for the standard, e.g. `bic.BIC` for BICs.
 That type contains all the information that can be extracted from the notation.